Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 All the objects (meshes) which are in the space (volume) are "visible" on the viewport.
 All the objects (meshes) which are out (or partly out) of this space are clipped at the borders of the volume.
 This means at orthographic projection, the objects "behind" the viewer are possibly "visible".
 This may seem unnatural, but this is how orthographic projection works.

-At perspective projection the viewing volume is a [frustum](https://en.wikipedia.org/wiki/Viewing_frustum) (a truncated pyramid), where the top of the pyramid is the viewing position.
+In perspective projection the viewing volume is a [frustum](https://en.wikipedia.org/wiki/Viewing_frustum) (a truncated pyramid), where the top of the pyramid is the viewing position.
 The direction of view (line of sight) and the near and the far distance define the planes which truncated the pyramid to a frustum (the direction of view is the normal vector of this planes).
 The left, right, bottom, top distance define the distance from the intersection of the line of sight and the near plane, with the side faces of the frustum (on the near plane).
+The geometry is projected onto the viewport along the ray running through the camera position.
 This causes that the scene looks like, as it would be seen from of a pinhole camera.

 One of the most common mistakes, when an object is not visible on the viewport (screen is all "black"), is that the mesh is not within the view volume which is defined by the projection and view matrix.